top of page

 Why Does My Jaw Hurt on One Side?

-You wake up and one side of your jaw aches.
+You wake up and the jaw hurts on one side.
 Or maybe you notice a click every time you open your mouth wide — but only on the left.
 Or you have been dealing with a dull, nagging pain near your ear for weeks, and you cannot quite figure out why.
 One-sided jaw pain is more common than most people realize.
 And while it can feel alarming, it is usually something that can be explained — and treated — once you understand what is going on.
-The anatomy behind the pain The jaw is one
+Is my jaw pain something to worry about?
+5

 MDGF Education Team